mahbubcseju/TrafficModel/README.md

         k. 'is_continuous': False,
             Lets say, we predicted  the next 5 timestamp.
 Now if is_continuous is True, then we will consider all the predicted timestamp to calculate the accuracy.
 Otherwise we will only use the last one.

+    3. Now run the models using the main.py file.
+        ```
+            python main.py
+        ```
+        After running the models, a csv file be automatically generated in csvs folder

 ## Project Structure

 ![Project Structure](https://github.com/ResearchWithMahbubSir/TrafficModel/blob/master/Screen%20Shot%202020-04-18%20at%203.10.35.png)